ALIEN

 Common Antlion (Myrmeleon formicarius)

-Now, here's a fun game - imagine: in a few hundred years, an alien hunter finds this photo (title photo)?
+And now for the fun – imagine: in a few hundred years, some alien hunter finds this (headline) photo?

 😐😏